mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 LFC-101 ('Rockhound') – 100 ton Seeker equipped for a crew of two.
 LFC-102 ('Spindrift') – 100 ton Seeker singleship LFC-104 ('Comet Chaser') - 100 ton Seeker equipped for a crew of two

-LFC-201 ('The Free Radical') – 200 ton Free Trader type A (no Jump drive.
+LFC-201 ('The Free Radical') – 200 ton Free Trader typeA (no Jump drive.
 Cargo capacity increased to 98 tons) LFC-202 ('Mistress of Enterprise') – same configuration as LFC-201

-LFC-401 ('Master of Enterprise') – 400 ton Subsidized Merchant, Type R (no Jump drive.
+LFC-401 ('Master of Enterprise') – 400 ton Subsidized Merchant, TypeR (no Jump drive.
 Cargo capacity increased to 220 tons) When not out in the belt, LFC maintains docking, repair and servicing facilities with the Vinen Habitat Port Authority and has dedicated berths for each of its craft.

 Operations If LFC had focused solely on mining the belt it would have gone bankrupt within a few years.
 Instead LFC both prospects and hauls general cargo from Sonares I and II into and across the various Schaeffer Belt clusters.
 Prospecting is still the LFC's core business, but the cargo business is substantial and Haro and Jenna have been very canny in the contracts they have picked, enabling them to maintain profitability in a business where debt is the norm.